buyayub/buyayub.github.io/_drafts/2022-12-03-quine_on_what.md

 He says that all this seems a return to McX's belief, in that it must exist by reference, which he's shown is erroneous.

-The second is that we can give an instance of something that simply can't exist, for example a Round Square Cupola on Berkeley College, which is self-contradictory.
+The second is that we can give an instance of something that simply can't exist, for example a "round square cupola on Berkeley College", which is self-contradictory (round square).

 Wyman can reply that the round square cupola is meaningless, since it makes no sense.

 Quine then argues for the meaning of contradictions.
-The meaninglessness of contradictions, Quine says, <abbr class="pn_ann"> makes it impossible to devise an effective test of what is meaningful and what is not</abbr>.
+The meaninglessness of contradictions, Quine says, <abbr class="pn_ann"><button class="mark">makes it impossible to devise an effective test of what is meaningful and what is not</button><button class="dfn" markdown="span"> He references [Alonzo Church's "A note on the Entscheidungsproblem"](/scripture/church_a_note) as proof.</button></abbr>.
 For example, whether a string of letters makes sense or not.

-He references Alonzo Church's "A note on the Entscheidungsproblem." from the Journal of Symbolic Logic, who he says proved it.

 ### Bringing in Russell